raja543sekhar/Mantella/README.md

 // const salp = require('salp/dist/salp.cjs.js') (alternative, explicit form)
 ```

+Alternatively, the explicit form can be used to load the corresponding variant.

 #### HTML embedding

 There are two options for the direct embedding in HTML pages.